-An edict from Caesar Augustus ordering the taxation of everyone in the world was issued around 2,000 years ago.

-The Greeks inserted taxes into the ethical realm, arguing that a society's taxation system must indicate if it was free or despotic.
-The term liturgy, derived from the Greek "leitourgia", implies "public service" or "people's labor."
+An edict from Caesar Augustus ordering the taxation of everyone in the world was issued around 2,000 years ago.4 if it was free or despotic.
+The term liturgy, derived from the Greek "leitourgia", implies "public service" or "people's labour."
 The concept of generosity was ingrained in the mythological minds of the ancient Greeks.